-Right now mobile devices are the top means with which users get their video content.
-And, as you are no doubt aware, not all mobile video is created equal, which is exactly why you need to introduce certain factors to boost video and video ad performance.
+Right now, users consume the most video content through their mobile devices.
+And, as you are no doubt aware, not all mobile video is created equal.
+That is why you need to introduce specific factors into the equation to boost your video ad performance.

-Currently, there are two possible ways for publishers to cash in on their video advertising – instream and outstream.
-Before you decide what’s best for you, there are certain distinctions between the two that you need to be aware of.
+The most effective way for publishers to cash in on their video advertising is to use instream and outstream video ads.
+But before you decide which of the two is best for you, there are specific distinctions between the two you need to be aware of.

-Instream is a system that’s familiar to most.
-It involves standard pre-roll, mid-roll, or post-roll ad placements within your favorite videos.
-While vulnerable to ad blockers, instream is still the most reliable system for placing video ads within a relevant video context, and of course the most frequently utilized.
-The simple reason for that is because they represent very effective because they actually manage to get into the mindset of consumer video content, providing, of course, you’ve done the appropriate targeting strategy.
+These types of ads are sure to ring a bell for many people.
+Instream video ads involve standard pre-roll, mid-roll, or post-roll ad placements within your favorite videos.
+While vulnerable to ad blockers, instream is still the most reliable and frequently used system for placing video ads within a relevant video context.
+The reason they are so potent is that they manage to get into the thick of the consumer video content.
+Naturally, you still have to implement an appropriate targeting strategy to make them convert.

-All these formats are incorporated to befit marketplace needs, and they allow for more efficient operations via a set of creative submission guidelines, more efficient creation of ads and players through minimum common creative guidelines, including click functionality and duration definitions, streamlined digital video ad buying across multiple sites through minimum common ad sizes for overlay and companion ads.
-And finally, these formats allow better consumer understanding of ad interactions and environments.
-Of course, we at BridTV support all these formats as you can see here.
+All these formats are incorporated to befit marketplace needs.
+They allow for more efficient operations via a set of creative submission guidelines and more efficient creation of ads and players through minimum common creative guidelines.
+These include click functionality and duration definitions and streamlined digital video ad buying across multiple sites through minimum common ad sizes for overlay and companion ads.
+Finally, these formats allow for a better consumer understanding of ad interactions and environments.
+As you can see, we at Brid.TV support all these formats.